danhetrick/ircpatch/README.md

 ## Message of the Day

 The message of the day features several symbols that be used to customize the greeting.
 The symbols are interpolated right before they are sent, so you can customize your MOTD for every user!
-The MOTD is sent to every user who joins a channel the bot is in.
+The MOTD is sent to every user who joins a channel the bot is in, via a notice.
 There are six (6) symbols available for use:

 * `%CHANNEL%` - Replaced with the name of the channel the MOTD recipient has joined.
 * `%NICK%` - Replaced with the joining user's nick.